 - Women’s National Team

-This will be the 20th Olympic Games list to feature the Indian men’s hockey team, while the women’s side will be making their third appearance, second in succession.
-Each team will carry a contingent of 16 to the 2020 Olympics.
+This will be the 20th Olympic Games list to feature the Indian men’s hockey team, who sit fourth in the world rankings, while the women’s side will be making their third appearance and second in succession.

 - Anjum Moudgil, 10m Women’s Air Rifle, Individual

 - Apurvi Chandela, 10m Women’s Air Rifle, Individual